colinMagic/baby-ai-game/README.md

 "Test" tests the current model on 100 environments.

+For each environment, the trajectories are saved in a pickle file.
+Loading the file yields a list of tuples (list of observations, list of actions).
+These are used to create a rollout instance (implemented in [model/training.py](model/trainining.py)).

+The training is done thanks to the *train_model* function in [model/training.py](model/training.py), but the functions in the notebook make it easier to train once you have more rollouts.

 ToDo: Maybe find a better stopping condition rather than "Train for 100 epochs".
 Maybe something like "train until loss doesn't go down by much"

 ## Instructions for Committers